akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘A tiny door, inside the bread.’

-Her mother laughed, a real laugh, and Beatrice felt it open something warm in her chest.
+Her mother laughed heartily, and Beatrice felt it open something warm in her chest.
 ‘You certainly listen with different ears than I do.’
 She set the loaf on the bench.
 ‘Now, let us see how it tastes.’

 And when the loaf had cooled enough to tear open, Aldwina watched her daughter take the first bite.